 While it may not be the holiday destination of choice for most who like to celebrate the mainland American holiday, it still draws many visitors who are looking for an island reprieve during the Fall holiday.

-This means the price of tickets for flights does go up right around Thanksgiving week.
+This means the price of tickets for flights in the Hawaiian islands does go up right around Thanksgiving week.
 But it will usually not be comparable to prices in the peak of spring or summer.